 “Even more than that.”

 There was a knock on the door, and Anita hesitantly rose to answer it, still clutching Aiden to her body.
-She opened the door and saw no one right away, but when she tried to shut the door, quickly so as not to let the evil in the weather enter her home, Aiden shook himself from her grasp and slipped outside onto the balcony just as the door closed behind him.
+She opened the door and saw no one right away.
+As she moved to shut it, quickly so as not to let the evil in the weather enter her home, Aiden shook himself free from her grasp and slipped outside.

 She heard him scream, “Mr. Huggy!”
 The name of the teddy bear he thought he’d lost a week ago.
-Remembering that she’d accidentally thrown Huggy away, along with other old toys she assumed he’d outgrown, Anita knew there was no way he could have seen him on the balcony, but when she swung open the door to save her son from the allusion, she found only clouds, mist, and gray.
+Remembering that she’d actually thrown Huggy away, along with other old toys she’d assumed Aiden had outgrown, Anita knew there was no way he could have seen Huggy outside, but when she swung open the door to save her son from the allusion, she found only clouds, mist, and gray.